SBastos800/rock-paper-scissors/README.md

 # rock-paper-scissors
-A small demo of Rock, paper, scissors made using javaScript
+A small demo of Rock, paper, scissors made using JavaScript, HTML and CSS

 ## Rock, Paper, or Scissors
 Rock paper scissors is a classic two player game.
 Each player chooses either rock, paper, or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.